James4Ever0/agi_computer_control/usb_power_management/linux/README.md

 ## uas versus usb-storage

-although uas (usb attached scsi) is faster than usb-storage, it is not stable. a bad standard specification and massive derivatives from vendors result into compatibility problems with linux kernel.
+although uas (usb attached scsi) is faster than usb-storage (usb bot (bulk-only transport)), it is not stable. a bad standard specification and massive derivatives from vendors result into compatibility problems with linux kernel.

 [issues on uas driver](https://forums.linuxmint.com/viewtopic.php?t=320801)